Black Death in Poland: Impact on Jews

 The spread of the Black Death had a large impact on Polish society, particularly demographically.
 Many Jews in Europe were discriminated against during this period as they were blamed for the plague's spread.
 With existing large Jewish communities within Poland's borders, particularly in Poznań and Kraków, Casimir III the Great at the time welcomed an influx of Jews into this population, encouraging this settlement and even giving them personal protection as "people of the king".
 This largely bolstered existing Jewish communities and greatly increased their numbers, to a point where for centuries afterwards Poland was home to the largest Jewish community in the world (see Golden Age of Jews in Poland).

 Jews in Poland may have contributed to resistance to the disease.
 Jews brought religious practices of hygienics, in particular handwashing in a practice known as נטילת ידיים (netilat yadayim) which was not only encouraged but mandatory for members of the faith.
 During the close of Casimir's reign, attitudes towards Jews in Poland soured.
 Blood libel against Jews became a growing phenomenon and initial tolerance was disturbed, although interfaith relations were still fairly tame compared to other European nations.
 The first pogrom in Poland was recorded in the city of Poznań during 1367, near the end of the Black Death.
-This trend of hysteria afterwards largely continued into the Jagiellonian era, with further discrimination going into the 15th century.